Article written by Dev Suroop Kaur and originally published in the Summer, 2003 issue of Aquarian Times.

 Give yourself a chance.
 Rather than being buffeted by the harsh winds of time, use the Mool Mantra to begin to change your fate which could be disappointing or painful, to your destiny which promises to be ultimately fulfilling and satisfying.
 Give yourself the opportunity to transform a life of fate into one of destiny and fulfillment.

 The Mool Mantra—Guru Nanak

 The language of the Shabad Guru is Gurmukhi, a language similar to Sanskrit in its power to transform.
 The Siri Guru Granth Sahib was written in Gurmukhi script and has been translated into English.
-Here we provide both the transliteration and the translation.
+Here we provide both the transliteration and the translation of the Mul Mantra.